watterott/SilentStepStick/docu/FAQ.md

 The TMC2130 can be configured via CFG pins or [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) and the TMC2208 via CFG pins or [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter).

+## Which operating mode should I use?
+For most cases (except a 3D printer extruder) the **1/16 stealthChop** mode (TMC2100: CFG1=open CFG2=open CFG3=open, default on TMC2208) is suitable.
+If you have problems like step losses then you can use a [slower acceleration](https://www.youtube.com/watch?v=c3v9E1AwDBE) or a bit higher current setting in stealthChop or you can use the more powerful **1/16 spreadCycle** mode (TMC2100: CFG1=GND CFG2=open CFG3=open).

+#### Boards with USB Power Supply
+Only applicable for SilentStepSticks with variable 3-5V logic voltage (VIO):
+If you use a control board with USB power supply (like Arduino + RAMPS) then always ensure that the motor voltage (VM) is present, when you connect the board via USB.
+Otherwise the TMC2xxx is not powered via the internal voltage regulator and a high current can flow into VIO or the IOs and this can damage the internal logic.
+As safety workaround you can disconnect the 5V signal in the USB cable, so that the board cannot be powered over USB.

+#### RAMPS 1.4 and RUMBA Notes
+For most cases the **1/16 stealthChop** mode is suitable and we recommend the TMC2100 SilentStepStick with 5V for RAMPS and RUMBA boards, because they use 5V logic.
+If you remove all jumpers (or open all switches) for MS1+MS2+MS3 on the RAMPS/RUMBA, then the SilentStepStick TMC2100 driver will be in **1/16 spreadCycle mode** (CFG1=GND CFG2=open CFG3=open), because there is a pull-down resistor on MS1 on the RAMPS/RUMBA.
+The pull-down is 100k and in most cases it will set the driver in spreadCycle mode correctly.
+However if there are problems then short CFG1 to GND or replace the resistor with one which is 30k or less.
+If you have not an original [RAMPS 1.4](http://reprap.org/wiki/RAMPS_1.4) or [RUMBA](http://reprap.org/wiki/RUMBA), then your schematics can be different and you have to check the MS-Pin configurations on you board.

 ## Can I use a stepper motor with a lower voltage than the driver motor supply voltage?
 Yes, because the TMC2xxx drivers use a chopper drive circuit to generate a constant current in each winding (motor phase) rather than applying a constant voltage.